 3. Take a walk through Taman Kota Bekasi

-If you’re tired of the hustle and bustle of the city, head to this small oasis for a nice afternoon stroll.
+If you’re tired of the hustle and bustle of the city, I think you should head to this small oasis for a nice afternoon stroll.
 The park, opened in 2012, is located between the hospital and Al-Barkah Grand Mosque.
 There are a lot of exotic plants and trees scattered around, and there is a play area for children, as well.
 There are also sign boards stating the scientific names of plants and trees, making leisurely strolls educational, too.

 Taman Kota Bekasi

-4. Visit the picturesque lakes
+4. Admire the picturesque lakes

 In Bekasi, there are two lakes, perfect for appreciating nature.
 Lake Marakas (Danau Marakas), located in the city’s north, is a picturesque lake and great nighttime food destination.
 In the vicinity are a lot of restaurants and stalls selling local delicacies and souvenirs.
 Visitors can also take part in recreational activities like fishing.